Chapter 4 Advanced Designs

 In the previous two chapters, you have seen different experimental designs where a factor(s) levels are manipulated by the researcher in order to measure a response.
 In simpler design settings, the factors that are manipulated are of the “between-subjects” type.
 The one-way ANOVA example in chapter 2 on drug effects on alertness is illustrative of this: each participant (experimental unit) had exactly one drug randomly assigned to them.
 As such, there is only one observation per experimental unit in the design.
 Drug was a between-subjects factor.

 Why is that important to note?
-Because, as you should realize by now, that assures that the observations in the data are all independent.
+Because, as you may realize by now, that assures that the observations in the data are all independent.
 It will be elaborated upon later in this course how crucial this assumption is to the validity of any statistical inferences we draw from the tests/CIs we derive.
 In fact, independence is more important to inference validity than either normality or constant variance assumptions.

 Now, contrast this with the paired \(t\)-test (see section 2.4).
 An example was discussed that involved giving a sample of 20 people a drug treatment in order to study its effect on the Cholesterol of the patients.
 Think of that problem from a design of experiments point of view: what was/were the factor(s) that were manipulated by the researcher?

-• It is not the drug treatment!
+- It is not the drug treatment!
 Why?
 Because in the experiment, only one drug was studied: there was no “comparison” drug or placebo used to form a basis for comparison.
 As such, the drug treatment in that problem was not a variable at all: it was a constant.

-• So what is left?
+- So what is left?
 The answer is TIME.
 The researcher measured Cholesterol at two time points on each patient (experimental unit): [1] just before the start of the drug treatment, and [2] 45 days later.
 The factor here is time, and it has two levels.
 Time is a within-subject factor.

 In a designed experiment that involves several measurements made on the same experimental unit over time, the design is called a repeated measures design.